-Mr. Mangless has notified the Company that he intends to submit a proposal at the Annual Meeting to adopt a resolution that would repeal any provision of the Company's Amended and Restated Bylaws in effect at the time of the Annual Meeting that was not included in the Company's Amended and Restated Bylaws in effect as of January 1, 2023.
+Mr. Mangless has notified the Company that he intends to submit a proposal at the Annual Meeting to adopt a resolution that would repeal any provision of the Company's Amended and Restated Bylaws in effect at the time of the Annual Meeting that was not included in the Company's Amended and Restated Bylaws in effect as of January 1, 2023 (other than the change of the Company's name).
+Prior to February 21, 2023, Zevra Therapeutics, Inc. was named KemPharm, Inc. Therefore, Mr. Mangless's Proposal refers to KemPharm, Inc. The Mangless Proposal does not seek to repeal the change to the Company's name.
 To the extent that this matter is properly presented for action at the Annual Meeting, the individuals named as proxies, or their duly constituted substitutes acting at the Annual Meeting, will be authorized to vote in accordance with their judgment on this matter to the extent authorized by Rule 14a-4(c) of the Exchange Act.